-LearnChemistryBetter is a self-guided, online course administered through the Canvas platform.
+LearnChemistryBetter is a self-guided, online Chemistry course for high school students.
 It was developed for use with class groups, but it probably works as well or better for individual students moving at their own pace.

 Prerequisites as stated on the website are that students have achieved an A in Algebra 1 and/or at least a C in Algebra 2 because they will require the algebraic knowledge for the math applications within the course.
 Students who struggle with math might find Frank Cardulla’s Chemistry course (The Great Courses) a perfect complement since Cardulla focuses on helping students with the math and problem solving for chemistry.

-Aside from lab equipment, the course is self-contained.
-Students may use a chemistry textbook for reference but it is not required.
+Aside from lab equipment, LearnChemistryBetter is self-contained.
+Students may use a chemistry textbook for reference, but it is not required.

-This is a full-credit, college prep course.
+This is a one-credit, college prep course.
 It is presented in 15 modules with a number of lessons per module.
 There are about 50 homework assignments and more than 100 experiments.
-They say that students should spend about 10 hours per week on the course, but they show that it is possible to complete it in about 18 weeks rather than a full school year.
-If a student puts 180 hours into the course, however many weeks that takes, it should be a full credit course.
+They say that students should spend about 10 hours per week on the course, but they show that it is possible to complete it in as few as 18 weeks rather than a full school year.
+If a student puts 180 hours into the course, however many weeks that takes, it should still be a one credit course.

 Modules vary greatly in length.
-Some have just a few lessons and no experiments, while others such as Module 7 have lots of videos and lots of experiments plus supporting note sheets, homework, etc. You won’t be able to plan a consistent time for completing each module.
+Some have just a few lessons and no experiments, while others such as Module 7 have lots of videos, many experiments, supporting note sheets, homework, etc. You won’t be able to plan a consistent time for completing each module.

 For each lesson, students will need to print the teacher-created notes.
 These substitute for textbook content, so they should be kept in an orderly fashion for review.
 For some lessons, students will also print out one or more worksheets.

 Students will then watch the lesson video.
 These vary greatly in length from about10 minutes to about 75 minutes.
 The length of the video is shown in advance so students are aware before they even start watching.
-Briefer, supplemental videos are also linked if students need more explanation of some topics.
-Sometimes there are other links to “Extra Interesting Stuff” such as a website showing “How Black Lights Work.”
-Occasionally links are to games or other learning resources such as the link to the Mystery Element Game for review of the Periodic Table.
+Briefer, supplemental videos are also linked for students needing more explanation.
+Sometimes there are other links to “Extra Interesting Stuff,” such as a website showing “How Black Lights Work.”
+Occasionally the "Extra Interesting Stuff" links are to games or other learning resources such as the Mystery Element Game for reviewing the periodic table.

-Esselman’s teaching experience is very evident in the course design.
-She has laid out everything step-by-step so that it is very easy for students to follow.
+Brenda Esselman’s teaching experience is very evident in the course design.
+She has laid out everything step by step, making it very easy for students to follow.
 There are three sample lessons that you can access for free so that you can check it out before buying.